 Renewable non-hydroelectric: 476.92 billion kWh

 And again “renewable” includes waste biomass, biomass-based diesel, ethanol, and a wood biomass electricity subtotal which are all sources of CO2.

-Wood biomass electricity is shredding forests to make woodchips and essentially burning them.
+Wood biomass electricity is shredding forests to make woodchips and essentially cooking them up to make burnable fuels.
 Wood biomass represents 9.822 quadrillion Btu of the “renewables” total of 11.797.
 So deforestation is 83% of “green” energy in this case.

 So, no, renewables have never come close to “surpassing” coal.
 And much of that free wheeling term, “renewable” is either hydro, which capacity has not grown in the last 6 years or absolutely mad biogas/biomass schemes that are disaster.

 And that is only the electricity sector.
 What about industry?
 Transportation?
 Home heating and cooling?